Skip to Main Content

 POLICY

 It is the policy of the Judicial Branch to accommodate individuals seeking to peaceably assemble outside of the Supreme Court Building.
-This policy is intended to balance the rights of such individuals with the need to ensure that members of the public and staff can safely enter and exit the premises and with the activities taking place in the building.
+This policy is intended to balance the rights of such individuals with the need to ensure that members of the public and staff can safely enter and exit the premises and with the activities continuing within the building.
 This policy also recognizes that there may be unusual circumstances including safety concerns that would require limitations or suspension of any such assembly or modification of the procedures listed below.

-BACKGROUND CT Supreme Court - Capitol Avenue Entrance
+GENERAL INFORMATION CT Supreme Court - Capitol Avenue Entrance

 Pursuant to Section 4b-11 of the Connecticut General Statutes, the supervision, care and control of the building and grounds of the State Library and Supreme Court Building are the sole responsibility of the Chief Court Administrator.
 This statute also requires the Chief Court Administrator to establish policies and procedures governing such supervision, care and control.
 The Supreme Court Police are authorized to enforce this policy under authority granted to them by the Chief Court Administrator.